syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/FAQ/How-to-save-and-restore-the-State-information-of-a-Stacked-Mode-GroupBar.md

 ---
 layout: post
-title: How to save and restore the State information of a Stacked Mode GroupBar
+title: How to save and restore the State information of a Stacked Mode GroupBar | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: GroupBar